Land Of Leylines And Legends:

 Free-choice dinner not included

 After breakfast we'll depart for Cornwall commencing our journey into the wild wonders of the west.
-As we travel southwest we'll stop for lunch at Fingle Bridge Inn on the bank of the beautiful River Teign and then visit Scorhill Stone Circle located on Dartmoor and surrounded by natural tors and bubbling brooks connecting us to nature and the power of place.
+As we travel southwest we'll stop for lunch at Jamaica Inn, made famous by the novelist Daphne du Maurier.

-Following our excursion onto the moor, we head to the most western part of England where we will be treated to a visual and fragrant delight of wild hedgerow flowers in full bloom as we tread half-forgotten country paths that lead to secret holy wells, lone standing stones and hidden stone circles.
+Following lunch we head to the most western part of England where we will be treated to a visual and fragrant delight of wild hedgerow flowers in full bloom as we tread half-forgotten country paths that lead to secret holy wells, lone standing stones and hidden stone circles.
 There is an otherworldly magic about this part of Cornwall that will emerge during our time here.

 Hotel in Penzance for three nights